Bride and groom kissing by church entrance

 • Capacity: Up to 300 guests

-• Rental: Affordable; contact venue for specific rates
+• Rental: Very affordable; contact venue for specific rates

 • Food & Beverage: Bring your own vendors